VIVO Electric Height-Adjustable Standing Desk · โ˜… 4.0 Best Budget Standing Desk Check price on Amazon →

 Width rangeFits 47 to 71 inch desktops

-Should you buy the VIVO Electric Height-Adjustable Standing Desk?
+VIVO Electric Height-Adjustable Standing Desk FAQs

-Is the VIVO Electric Standing Desk worth $339 in 2026?+
+Is the VIVO Electric Standing Desk worth the price in 2026?

-VIVO vs FlexiSpot E7 Pro: which is better?+
+VIVO vs FlexiSpot E7 Pro: which is better?

-Does the VIVO desk include a desktop?+
+Does the VIVO desk include a desktop?

 Yes.
 The standard listing includes a 60 x 24 inch laminate desktop in your choice of black, white, or rustic finish.
 This is one of the few standing desks in this price tier that includes the top, most competitors sell frame-only and require buying the desktop separately.

-How loud is the VIVO motor?+
+How loud is the VIVO motor?

 About 60 dB at full lift speed, which is noticeably louder than dual-motor desks (the [FlexiSpot E7 Pro](/reviews/flexispot-e7-standing-desk) is 50 dB, the [UPLIFT V2](/reviews/uplift-v2-standing-desk) is 48 dB).
 The 60 dB level is comparable to a normal-volume conversation.
 It is loud enough that you will hear it during video calls if you raise the desk while talking.

-Is the 176 lb weight capacity enough?+
+Is the 176 lb weight capacity enough?

 For most home offices, yes.
 A typical desk load (laptop or desktop, single 27-inch monitor on arm, keyboard, mouse, lamp, papers, coffee) totals around 50 to 70 pounds.
 The 176 lb capacity leaves comfortable headroom.
 For dual-monitor setups with monitor arms, multiple peripherals, and a sit/stand mat, you can come closer to the limit and a higher-capacity desk is the safer pick.

-๐Ÿ“… Update log
+Update log